 Due to the computational expense of inversion compared to multiplication, several projective coordinate methods have been proposed, which use fractional field arithmetic to defer the inversion operation until the end of the point multiplication.
 No precomputations or special field/curve properties are required.
-Procedures to perform DBL and ADD are derived from efficient formulas which use only the xcoordinate of the points.
-In the projective coordinate version of the formulas, the xcoordinate of is represented by X_i/Z_i, for $i \in \{1,2,3\}$; the corresponding DBL and ADD computations are shown in (4) and (5), respectively, and are used in the projective coordinate point multiplication algorithm.
+Procedures to perform DBL and ADD are derived from efficient formulas which use

-$$x(2P_i) = X_i^4 + b.Z_i^4$$

-$$z(2P_i) = Z_i^2.X_i^2$$

-$$Z_3 = (X_1.Z_2 + X_2.Z_1)^2$$ (4)

-$$X_3 = x \cdot Z_3 + (X_1 \cdot Z_2) \cdot (X_2 \cdot Z_1).$$ (5)

-SECURITY THREATS IN LONG III.
-TERM EVOLUTION NETWORKS
+$$\begin{aligned} x(2P_i) &= X_i^4 + b.Z_i^4 \\ z(2P_i) &= Z_i^2.X_i^2 \\ Z_3 &= (X_1.Z_2 + X_2.Z_1)^2 \\ X_3 &= x.Z_3 + (X_1.Z_2) \cdot (X_2.Z_1). \end{aligned}$$ (4)

+III.SECURITY THREATS INLONGTERMEVOLUTIONNETWORKS

-To understand the concept of security threats in
+To understand the concept of security threats in LTE, Cao et al presented a comprehensive survey of various attacks and solutions in LTE networks.

-The major categories are vulnerabilities in 1) access network; 2) IMS domain; 3) HeNB; and

-4) MTC domain.
+(2) The major categories are vulnerabilities in 1) access network; 2) IMS domain; 3) HeNB; and 4) MTC domain.
 However, due to the page limit, we only focused on the access network.
 The various security threats in LTE access networks have been studied and summarized in Table II.
 As we have identified the DoS/Reply attack in LTE, which is one of the major security threats in LTE, a detailed description of the attack is also presented.

 DoS Attack During Initial Attachment: In LTE networks, DoS attacks may be possible during the initial attachment because the UE is sending MAC messages in plain text to eNB.
 DoS attack during the initial attachment is very critical as the UE cannot register with the home network.
 This is similar to the DoS attack in WiMAX networks during initial network entry.
-During the random-access process, the UE sends the randomaccess preamble to eNB and waits for the response until the predefined time limit. eNB responds to UE for timing adjustments and bandwidth allocation by sending an Attach Request message along with the PreambleID.
-If the received randomaccess PreambleID does not match the transmitted randomaccess preamble, the random-access response is considered not successful, and the UE continues the random-access process until the count reaches the maximum limit.
+During the random-access process, the UE sends the randomaccess preamble to eNB and waits for the response until the predefined time limit. responds to UE for eNB timing adjustments and bandwidth allocation by sending an Attach Request message along with the PreambleID.
+If the received does PreambleID randomaccess not match the transmitted randomaccess preamble, the random-access response is considered not successful, and the UE continues the random-access process until the count reaches the maximum limit.
 Since the response is in plain text, an attacker can easily change the PreambleID continuously.
 As a result, the UE cannot register with the home net ork, which leads to the DoS attack.
+TABLE II